Physical Health

 Faculty and staff participate in a group spin class

-Taking time to exercise can reduce stress and improve overall well-being, making you feel more energized and focused
+Taking time for physical activity can reduce stress and improve overall well-being, making you feel more energized and focused

 The Red, Blue and Well program offers several opportunities to get active.